 While most people associate treating depression with therapy and medication, making positive changes to your lifestyle and habits can have a surprisingly large impact.

-Like natural treatments, lifestyle changes shouldn’t be viewed as perfect alternatives to SSRIs or other antidepressants.
+Like natural treatments, lifestyle changes shouldn’t be viewed as perfect alternatives to antidepressants.
 However, they can complement other treatments for depression and anxiety, helping you to control your symptoms and make better progress towards recovery.